 - 1. Open and latch the top rear cover of the disk storage drive. - 2.
-Set the MAIN POWER circuit breaker to OFF. - 3.
-Remove the four screws and washers holding the plastic shroud.
+Press (to extinguish) the START switch. - Remove the four screws and washers holding the plastic shroud.
 Set the shroud aside. - 4.
-Loosen the two screws locking the brush shaft link to the brush arm shaft. - 5.
-For brush arm adjustment proceed to step 6.
-To adjust the linkage proceed to step 9.
+Loosen the two screws locking the brush shaft link to the brush arm shaft.

-- 6. Note the ball plunger (having the appearance of a setscrew) in the brush holder (Figure 6-3).
-This ball detents into a slot on the brush arm shaft.
-Rotate the brush holder so that the ball is not over the slot of the shaft. - Bottom the ball plunger on the daimeter of the shaft and back off approximately 1/8 turn. - 8.
+- 5. For brush arm adjustment proceeds to step 6.
+To adjust the linkage proceed to step 9. - 6.
+Note the ball plunger in the brush holder (Figure 6-3).
+(Has the appearance of a setscrew.)
+This ball detents into a slot on the brush arm shaft.Rotate the brush holder so that the ball is not over the slot of the shaft. - 7.
+Bottom the ball plunger on the diameter of the shaft and back off approximately 1/8 turn. - 8.
 Rotate the brush holder and the brush arm so that the plunger is detented in the shaft slot. - 9.
 Position the brush arm against the rubber stop. - 10.
 Align the linkage as it appears in Figure 6-4.
 Tighten the two setscrews in the brush shaft link. - 11.
 Loosen the two setscrews in the brush positioning stop (Figure 6-3). - 12.
-Adjust the stop so that the switch lever is actuated approximately 1/32-inch beyond where the switch makes an audible click.
+Adjust the stop so that the switch lever is actuated approximately 1/32 inch beyond where the switch makes an audible click.
 Make certain the brush holder is against the rubber stop. - 13.
 Tighten the two setscrews in the brush positioning stop. - 14.
 Install the plastic shroud with four screws and washers.
-Make certain the carriage, sector block, and the brush assembly fit properly through the openings in the shroud.
+Make certain the carriage, sector/presector block, and the brush assembly fit properly through the openings in the shroud.
 Pull the shroud toward the front of the unit to ensure that it protects the heads when the carriage is in the retracted position.